TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Introduction

-While not restricted to the one-dimensional convex topologies studied in \cite{Maleki_Jafar_Convex}, chordal networks do include them as a special case.
-Since convex message sets are included in all-unicasts, and the capacity region includes sum-capacity, the results of \cite{Maleki_Jafar_Convex} are recovered as a special case of our result.
-Within the context of one-dimensional networks, our result generalizes the results of \cite{Maleki_Jafar_Convex} --- it shows that for one-dimensional placement of sources and destinations, if the network satisfies either source convexity \emph{or} destination convexity (without requiring \emph{both}, turns out either assumption is sufficient (not necessary) to imply a chordal topology), then for any arbitrary unicast message set (without requiring message convexity), the entire capacity region (without restriction to only sum-capacity) is achieved by fractional coloring.
-For the setting illustrated in Fig. \ref{fig:convex} (note that the topology is chordal), the result shows that the entire capacity (DoF) region for the 19 messages (as well as any other set of unicast messages possible in this setting) is achieved by fractional coloring (orthogonal access).
-Other examples that further highlight the generality of this result are presented in Fig. \ref{fig:IC_ex} (does not satisfy destination convexity) and Fig. \ref{fig:chordal_ex} (does not satisfy source or destination convexity) where also the topology graph is chordal and fractional coloring (orthogonal access) is optimal for the capacity (DoF) region under all possible unicast message sets.
-On the other hand, Fig. \ref{fig:timic} is an example where the topology is not chordal, and so fractional coloring (orthogonal access) schemes cannot achieve the capacity (DoF) region (as indeed is shown in \cite{Jafar_TIM}).
+While not restricted to the one-dimensional convex topologies studied in \cite{Maleki_Jafar_Convex}, chordal bipartite networks do include them as a special case.
+Since convex message sets are included in all-unicasts, and the DoF region includes sum-DoF, the results of \cite{Maleki_Jafar_Convex} are recovered as a special case of our result.
+Within the context of one-dimensional networks, our result generalizes the results of \cite{Maleki_Jafar_Convex} --- it shows that for one-dimensional placement of sources and destinations, if the network satisfies either source convexity \emph{or} destination convexity (without requiring \emph{both}, turns out either assumption is sufficient (not necessary) to imply a chordal {bipartite} topology), then for any arbitrary unicast message set (without requiring message convexity), the entire DoF region (without restriction to only sum-DoF) is achieved by TDMA.
+For the setting illustrated in Fig. \ref{fig:convex} (note that the topology is chordal {bipartite}), the result shows that the entire DoF (capacity) region for the 19 messages (as well as any other set of unicast messages possible in this setting) is achieved by TDMA (fractional coloring).
+Other examples that further highlight the generality of this result are presented in Fig. \ref{fig:IC_ex} (does not satisfy destination convexity) and Fig. \ref{fig:chordal_ex} (does not satisfy source or destination convexity) where also the network topology graph is chordal {bipartite} and TDMA (fractional coloring) is optimal for the DoF (capacity) region under all possible unicast message sets.
+On the other hand, Fig. \ref{fig:timic} is an example where the topology is not chordal bipartite, and so TDMA (fractional coloring) schemes cannot achieve the DoF (capacity) region (as indeed is shown in \cite{Jafar_TIM}).

-So to answer the question that motivates this work --- \emph{chordal network topology is the fundamental topological structure that determines the optimality of fractional coloring (orthogonal access), making all other sophisticated schemes unnecessary.}
+So to answer the question that motivates this work --- \emph{chordal {bipartite} network topology is the fundamental topological structure that determines the optimality of TDMA (fractional coloring), making all other sophisticated schemes unnecessary.}